simp/simp-doc/docs/user_guide/Client_Management.rst

    MAC addresses in the following section need to be lower case letters.

-Perform the following actions as ``root`` on the Puppet master system prior to attempting to install a client.
+Perform the following actions as ``root`` on the Puppet Server system prior to attempting to install a client.

 Open :file:`/var/simp/environments/production/rsync/<OSTYPE>/Global/dhcpd/dhcpd.conf`